openharmony/docs/en/application-dev/reference/apis/js-apis-batteryStatistics.md

 getBatteryStats(): Promise<Array&lt;BatteryStatsInfo&gt;>

-Obtains the power consumption information list, using a promise to return the result.
+Obtains the power consumption information list.
+This API uses a promise to return the result.

 **System API**: This is a system API.